bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 ## Changelog

 ### Version 3.1.5
+* Added Google Maps object as a parameter for [callbackMarkerClick](callbacks/callback-markerclick.md) callback.
 * Added a zoom listener after fitBounds is used to prevent high zoom levels after name search and taxonomy filtering.
 * Improved zooming when maxDistance setting is enabled taking advantage of the fitBounds method.